phuu/lessthanbang/_posts/2013-01-15-yet-another-podcast.md

 * We aren't going to filter what we really want to say, and we will swear.

 We have wanted to do this for a long time and we'll will give this our all to make it the best we can.

+Please do follow along with Twitter [@lessthanbang](http://twitter.com/lessthanbang) to keep up-to-date.